dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 Below is a visual overview of how a checker workflow looks.

 .. figure:: /assets/images/docs/checker-workflow.png
    :alt: Flowchart describing how checker workflows work.
-The input is the checker workflow parameters, which go into the original tool or workflow.
+The input is the checker workflow parameters, which go into the original tool or workflow that is getting tested.
 Next comes the validation tool or workflow.
 If that step exits 0, that represents concordant results, while other exit codes indicates non-concordant results.
 The checker workflow itself consists of both the original tool or workflow, and the validation tool or workflow.

-   Checker workflow layout - note that the checker workflow "contains" the original workflow
+   Checker workflow layout - note that the checker workflow "contains" the workflow that is getting tested

 The term "entry" will be used as a generic term to refer to both tools and workflows.
-The entry that a checker workflow is testing will be referred to as an original tool/workflow/entry.
+The entry that a checker workflow is testing will be referred to as the parent entry.

-For this example, we will be registering a checker workflow to test an original tool that calculates the MD5sum of a file.
+For this example, we will be registering a checker workflow to test a parent entry that calculates the MD5sum of a file.
 The relevant tools and workflows for both CWL and WDL can be found in the following Git
 repository: https://github.com/dockstore-testing/md5sum-checker